 - does not have an active emergency PDU session.

-If the UE indicates support of NR paging subgrouping in the REGISTRATION REQUEST message and the network supports and accepts the use of the PEIPS assistance information for the UE, the network provides to the UE the Negotiated PEIPS assistance information, including the Paging subgroup ID, in the REGISTRATION ACCEPT message.
+If the UE indicates support of NR paging subgrouping the UE may include its paging probability information in the Requested PEIPS assistance information IE in the REGISTRATION REQUEST message.
+If the UE indicates support of NR paging subgrouping and the network supports and accepts the use of the PEIPS assistance information for the UE, the network provides to the UE the Negotiated PEIPS assistance information, including the Paging subgroup ID, in the REGISTRATION ACCEPT message or the CONFIGURATION UPDATE COMMAND message.
 The Paging subgroup ID is used to determine the NR paging subgroup for paging the UE.
 The network shall store the Paging subgroup ID in the 5GMM context of the UE.

 The UE shall use PEIPS assistance information only if the UE received the Negotiated PEIPS assistance information IE during the last registration procedure.
 If the UE did not receive the Negotiated PEIPS assistance information IE during the last registration procedure, the UE shall not use PEIPS assistance information.

 If the network did not accept the request to use PEIPS assistance information during the registration procedure, the network shall delete the stored PEIPS assistance information for the UE, if available.

+If the UE supports the use of the PEIPS assistance information and the network supports and accepts the use of the PEIPS assistance information, the network may provide the PEIPS assistance information to the UE by including the Updated PEIPS assistance information IE in the CONFIGURATION UPDATE COMMAND message.

 When an emergency PDU session is successfully established after the UE received the Negotiated PEIPS assistance information IE during the last registration procedure, the UE and the AMF shall not use PEIPS assistance information until: